This post is also available in: Español

 He learned to eat this salad since he was a baby.
 I remember the day I was having tabbouleh and he was 9-month old.
 He was sitting in his baby-eating chair, watching me eat and began drooling.
 So I let him sample it and that was love at first bite!

-This is a classic Middle Eastern dish and for me is the quintessential salad: fresh, crispy, colorful and full of flavor.
+This is a classic Middle Eastern dish.
+For me it is the quintessential salad: fresh, crispy, colorful and full of flavor.
 The freshness comes from the parsley and the mint.
 The crispiness comes from the parsley and the bulgur.
 The color comes from the combination of the green herbs, the red ripe but firm tomatoes and the purple red onions, all of them contrasting with the plain neutral bulgur.
 The flavor is given by mixing all the ingredients with the simplest seasoning: olive oil, fresh lemon juice and salt.
 What can be better than this?

 Cutting is crucial: dice the tomatoes and finely chop the onions and herbs.
-My secret to get the parley perfectly chopped was to pick only the leaves and soak them in iced water, dry it with the help of a salad spinner and then chop them in a food processor (I use my Cuisinart) by pulsing 3-5 times, being very careful not to over process.
+My secret to get the parley perfectly chopped was to pick only the leaves and soak them in iced water, dry it with the help of a salad spinner and then chop them in a food processor (I use my Cuisinart – affiliate link) by pulsing 3-5 times, being very careful not to over process.

-Following is a list of utensils and ingredients to make it, that you can easily find online using my Amazon Affiliate Program:
+Following is a list of utensils and ingredients to make this wonderful salad.
+You can easily find online using my Amazon Affiliate Program:

 - Wooden cutting board